guillaumebriday/traefik-docker-ansible/README.md

-# My Ansible Playbook
+# Ansible : Multiple Websites with Traefik and Docker

-This is my Ansible Playbook to fit with Ubuntu Bionic (18.04 LTS) servers.
+This is an [Ansible](https://www.ansible.com) playbook to install multiple Websites on a single Ubuntu server with [Docker](https://www.docker.com) and [Traefik](https://traefik.io).

 ## Requirements